add a comment

 But what’s worse than the worst film?
 The worst trailer.
 Don’t blame me for ruining two and a half minutes of your life but admit it, you clicked that Replay button to see it again; it has that pinch of necessity.
 Like, What was that?
 Maybe I missed something.
 And there, you’re hooked, piteous hilarious.
 Truth is, porn is a gazillion times better than this.
 A strike of thought: why is porn not shown in local theaters?
 And this one can survive a week?
 Are we still on earth?
 Definitely the line of the year: DON’T YOU THINK I DESERVE AN APOLOGY OR AT LEAST AN EXPLANATION? (with feelings).
 John Waters must see this.
 Just the sound of the title is enough to give me a fit.

-Tuli (Auraeus Solito, 2005) January 26, 2009Posted by Richard Bolisay in Cinemanila, Indie Sine, Asian Films, UP Screening, Noypi, Queer.
+Tuli (Auraeus Solito, 2005) January 26, 2009Posted by Richard Bolisay in Asian Films, Cinemanila, Indie Sine, Noypi, Queer, UP Screening.

 add a comment